 LLB; BA; Dip T; LLM, Law, Arts, Teaching (University of Adelaide, University of Melbourne)

-Judith Bradsen is an Adelaide-based barrister and solicitor with extensive experience in water-related matters.
-She has been a member of the Board of the Water Industry Alliance for several years and served 2016 as its Chair.
-She is a member of the Australian Land and Groundwater Association and the Planning, Environmental and Local Government Committee of the Law Society of South Australia.
-Ms Bradsen specialises in environmental, planning and sustainability laws applied to a wide range of public and private sectors.
+Judith Bradsen joined the ICE WaRM Board in June 2014.
+She has 50 years’ experience in both the education and legal sectors with extensive experience in water-related matters.
+Having retired in December 2016 from her legal practice, Judith now provides occasional consulting services relating to environmental and sustainability subjects.
+She was a member of the Board of the Water Industry Alliance for several years and served as Chair in 2016.
+She is a member of the Australian Land and Groundwater Association and a past member of the Planning, Environmental and Local Government Committee of the Law Society of South Australia.
+Ms Bradsen specialised in environmental, planning and sustainability laws applied to a wide range of public and private sectors.
 Among other achievements, Ms Bradsen has been recognised for her policy leadership in climate change and air quality.
-Ms Bradsen joined the ICE WaRM Board in June 2014 and works in Adelaide as a special counsel for law firm Cowell Clarke.

 BE (Civil) University of Adelaide, GAICD, Fellow IEA, Fellow International Water Association